genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ```

 We can show that the least squares estimates of a linear combination of coefficients is the same linear combination of the estimates.
-Therefore the effect size estimate is just the difference between two estimated coefficients.
+Therefore, the effect size estimate is just the difference between two estimated coefficients.
 The contrast vector used by `contrast` is stored as `X` within the resulting object:

 ```r